rromanotero/os_labs/3_HAL_and_Fonts/README.md

 (Do not write code anywhere else, or I won;t be able to test it)

 HINT:
-    - Attention to detail is important (not only on this, but in any complex enough system)
+    - Attention to detail is important (not only on this, but in any complex enough software system).
+It's the difference between catastrophe and sleeping soundly.
     - Break down problems into subproblems and solve them one at a time
     - Have a plan and test often
-    - If using lines for fonts, check [https://rosettacode.org/wiki/Bitmap/Bresenham%27s_line_algorithm#C](Bitmap/Bresenham's line algorithm).
+    - If using lines for fonts, check [Bitmap/Bresenham's line algorithm](https://rosettacode.org/wiki/Bitmap/Bresenham%27s_line_algorithm#C).

 ### Resources on the WEB